sushantgwr87/portfolio/README.md

 - Express.js

 ## Inspiration & Acknowlegement
 I was lurking on web to find some ideas for portfolio, I stumbled upon many portfolios with crazy designs and stuff.
 I was looking for simple but a clean theme that shows designing concepts well enough.
 This portfolio by [Brittany Chang](https://brittanychiang.com/) is one of most smooth and creative design.
-Do check her profile😄 for amazing projects.
+Do check her profile😄for amazing projects, her [Github](https://github.com/bchiang7)